ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/troubleshooting.rst.txt

+.. _troubleshooting:

 Troubleshooting
 ===============

 In this section there are some tips to solve known problems.
 This section will be updated over time based on the major problems encountered by users.
-Problems related to HDRi Maker bugs are usually solved.
+Problems related to Extreme PBR bugs are usually solved.
 Here are some of the most common problems.
 Question and answer